 The AQF Qualifications Issuance Policy, the AQF Qualifications Pathways Policy and the AQF Qualifications Register Policy are integrated into the AQF specifications for each AQF qualification type.

-The terminology used in the AQF policies is not sector-specific.
 To support consistency of understanding and interpretation, definitions of the terminology are provided in the AQF Glossary of Terminology.